Coldplay's new "Mylo Xyloto" album gets October release

-NEW YORK Rock band Coldplay announced on Friday they will release their fifth studio album on October 25 in the United States and a day earlier elsewhere
+NEW YORK British rock band Coldplay announced on Friday they will release their fifth studio album on October 25 in the United States and a day earlier elsewhere

 The group unveiled the new album's graffiti pop art reversible cover and its title "Mylo Xyloto," on its website, but did not explain what the album title meant.